What Is a Fake WhatsApp Chat Generator?

 Related Guides

-Looking to create mockups for other platforms?
+Looking to create mockups for other apps?
 Check out these guides:

 - How to Make Fake Discord Messages